A small paver driveway with a modern pattern and contrasting border for big curb appeal.

 The basketweave pattern offers a bit more visual interest than a running bond without getting as complex as herringbone.
 It’s created by laying pairs of pavers in alternating vertical and horizontal directions, forming a charming, woven-looking square.
 This design adds a lovely texture and a hint of old-world character to your driveway.
 Because it involves more precise placement than a running bond, a basketweave pattern is a more intricate design that can increase costs slightly.
 It’s a great middle-ground option if you want something more decorative but are still mindful of your budget.

-Custom and Circular Designs
+The Price of Custom and Circular Patterns

 For a truly one-of-a-kind driveway, you might consider a custom or circular pattern.
 These designs can incorporate sweeping curves, medallions, fans, or unique inlays that transform your driveway into a work of art.
 As you can imagine, these are the most labor-intensive and therefore the most expensive options.
 Custom and circular designs require meticulous planning and an expert installation team to execute correctly.
 The number of intricate cuts and the level of detail involved mean higher labor costs, but the result is a stunning, completely personalized entrance to your home.